-Remember: Before you adopt (or gain legal custody of) a child in Georgia, you must have completed the above four steps.
-Only after completing these steps, can you proceed to finalize the adoption or grant of custody for the purposes of adoption in Georgia.
+Remember: Before you adopt or obtain legal custody of a child in Georgia, you must have completed the above four steps.
+Only after completing these steps can you proceed to finalize the adoption or a grant of legal custody by Georgia for the purposes of emigration and adoption.

-The process for finalizing the adoption (or gaining legal custody) in Georgia generally includes the following:
+The process for finalizing the adoption or obtaining legal custody for purposes of emigration and adoption in Georgia generally includes the following:

-If you have finalized the adoption in Georgia, you will firstneed to apply for a birth certificate for your child so that you can later apply for a passport.
+If you have finalized the adoption in Georgia, you will first need to apply for a new birth certificate for your child.
+Your name will be added to the new birth certificate.

 For information on how to apply for a new birth certificate, please go the Georgian language sites.
 The English version of the site is currently under construction.